code-builders/curriculum/warm-ups/acronym.md

 # Acronym-er

-Create a `Acronym` class with a method to turn any word into a randomized acronym.
+Create a method or function to turn any word into a randomized acronym.

 - Create a method that takes a string argument
 - Find a random word that starts with each letter from the array of words below